 Investigating misconduct in the public sector

-This two-day workshop explores the essential elements for responding to allegations of misconduct in the NSW public sector.
+This two-day workshop explores the essential elements of responding to allegations of misconduct in the NSW public sector.

-This workshop is delivered by NSW Ombudsman staff with experience in conducting and oversighting investigations about the conduct of government agencies and their staff.
+This workshop is delivered by senior staff from the NSW Ombudsman's office with experience in conducting and oversighting investigations about the conduct of government agencies and their staff.